A New COVID Wave Is Here, Raising The Risk Of Reinfections

 Katelyn Jetelina is an adjunct professor in the UTHealth School of Public Health, and author of the Your Local Epidemiologist newsletter.

-Jessica Malaty Rivera is an epidemiology fellow at Boston Children’s Hospital and a senior advisor at the Pandemic Prevention Institute in San Francisco, California.
+Jessica Malaty Rivera is an infectious disease epidemiologist and science communicator at the de Beaumont Foundation, based in San Francisco, California.

 IRA FLATOW: This is Science Friday.
 I’m Ira Flatow.
 I’m really eager to do this update on COVID for many reasons, but mostly because COVID is surging in the US again, and it’s raising so many questions.
 The latest subvariants BA.4 and BA.5 are now dominant, and things are feeling a little different during this surge, don’t you think?